 - Cleansers.
 Acids can make a great addition to gel or lotion-based cleansers and when massaged over the skin can quickly dissolve dry cells.
 Since cleansers are rinsed off fairly quickly, though, you won’t get a lot of exfoliation from them.
 You’ll want to be sure to also exfoliate using a leave-on product for maximum effectiveness.

-- Toners.
+- Liquid toners.
 These are becoming more popular and provide a quick hit of light exfoliation.
 However, I believe these do not replace the need for a true leave-on formula with a thicker viscosity (thickness), like a serum or cream.
 This is because water-based products evaporate too quickly and won’t penetrate very deep—even if you feel an immediate tingling sensation.
 Plus, many acid-based toners only use a small percentage of acids so they can be fairly weak.
 (Of course, all formulas are not equal so I’m generalizing here.)
 Read my full review of liquid acid exfoliating toners.

 - Note: In an effort to not over-do any exfoliation efforts, I do NOT recommend using an acid toner followed by an acid serum or acid cream.
 The combination is simply too strong.
 However, for retinol users who don’t have sensitive skin, using an acid toner before applying a retinol product can help the active ingredients penetrate deeper into the skin.